Putting Culture at the Heart of Sydney's Growth

 Part of our drive to be a part of this group is the collaboration between members.
 The Asia Society thinks about locating itself not in one physical space, but within a network of physical spaces and in partnerships.

-— Phillip Ivanov, CEO, Asia Society Australia
+— Phillip Ivanov, Founder and Senior Advisor, Asia Society Australia

 Sydney Culture Network: Constitution